 Our Dark Sky Preserve has a variety of accommodations including:

-The area is also equipped to handle trailers, buses, RVs and campers.
+The area is also able to handle trailers, buses, RVs and campers.